 What to do: Cut the time you spend on these tasks by any means necessary.
 Delegate them, automate them, batch them, do them less often — or, in some cases, just skip them entirely.

-Quadrant D: Not Important and Not Urgent
+Quadrant 4 (Delete): Not Important and Not Urgent

 Some people call this the “trash can quadrant.”
 It’s where low-impact tasks that aren’t time-sensitive and have zero effect on your life end up.
 Usually these are random impulses and tasks you added to your list without a clear purpose.

-Quadrant D tasks are the easiest and most enjoyable, which is exactly why people love tackling them during procrastination spirals.
+Quadrant 4 tasks are the easiest and most enjoyable, which is exactly why people love tackling them during procrastination spirals.
 A schedule dominated by these tasks during work hours is usually a sign of a self-discipline problem.

 The 4D Rule